Nikybyte/Nikybot/README.md

 # Hi!, i am Nikki Jasmine

 I am a Robotics and Automation Engineering student from Chile.
-I enjoy building systems that combine hardware, computer vision, and IA devices.
+I am interested in developing systems that combine hardware, computer vision, and AI technologies.

-Here are some of the projects I'm currently working on:
+Here are some of the projects I am currently working on:

 ## Academic Thesis — Universidad del Bío-Bío (Chile)